thekuolab/thekuolab.github.io/research.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Predator learning and warning signal diversity</h3>
+					<h3>Linking individual learning to community-level dynamics</h3>
 				</header>
-				<p>Stable coexistence of multiple warning signals poses an evolutionary puzzle -  theory says it shouldn't happen, yet we find it in lots of communities in nature.
-One potential solution might be how predators learn.
-Using warning signals in butterflies as the study system, we combine computer simulations, meta-analysis, and field learning experiments to understand how “smart” predators might allow multiple warning signals to persist in the same habitat.</p>
+				<p>How individuals modify their behaviors through experience can have profound effects at the community level through trophic interactions.
+We explore this phenomenon in the context of Müllerian mimicry.
+Focusing on toxic butterflies and their predators, we are interested in how predator learning can determine long-term dominance hierarchy between co-mimics and allow multiple distinct warning signals to coexist locally.</p>
 			</div>
 		</div>
 	</section>